Stantoncomet/burt-programming/README.md

 # Burt Programming
-A place designated to sharing, collaborating on, and saving code for the Blackfish Underwater Robotics Team at the Port Townsend Highschool.
+A place designated to sharing, collaborating on, and saving code for the Blackfish Underwater Robotics Team at the Port Townsend High School.

 ## Using BurtLib_2024
 To use the library containing almost all of our code, you must copy the entire `BurtLib_2024` folder you downloaded into your `Arduino/libraries/` folder!!
 It will not work any other way to my knowledge.
 If you have made it work a different way, please let me know!